 Midpen has numerous properties to manage, including 25 other open space preserves, and limited financial capabilities and staff.
 It is important to identify and scale TDM strategies that fit within the current and future resources of Midpen.
 Several of the TDM strategies such as reservations, carpool parking and shuttles would need additional staff or contracted resources to enforce, manage and operate.
 Implementing these TDM strategies may therefore need to occur in phases or be limited initially to specific locations such as the North Ridge lot while other parking lot(s) are in development.
 Costs and staffing levels per location/ lot and by TDM strategy are noted in the discussions below.
-Note that new staff may be hired to implement multiple TDM strategies and could potentially work across multiple preserves, achieving an economy of scale.

-Seeking Partnerships in TDM Strategy Implementation
+• Seeking Partnerships in TDM Strategy Implementation